Helen Miller Shepard: Philanthropy

+Helen Miller Gould Shepard spent more money on philanthropy than any other American woman of her time.
 At the commencement of the Spanish–American War, she donated US$100,000 to the United States government in support of the war.
-She gave an additional US$50,000 toward military hospital supplies and was active in the Women's National War Relief Association, working in a hospital for wounded soldiers.
-She donated the library building at New York University and began the Hall of Fame.
-She gave US$10,000 for the engineering school.
-She gave additional contributions to Rutgers College.
-Both the YMCA and the YWCA benefited from her contributions, as well as other organizations.
-She was a member of the board of the Russell Sage Foundation and of the national board of the YWCA.
+She gave an additional US$50,000 toward military hospital supplies and was active in the Women's National War Relief Association, working in a hospital for wounded soldiers in New York City and hosting convalescing soldiers on her Lyndhurst estate.
+Her war effort earned her the sobriquet "America's Sweetheart" and praise from the U.S. House of Representatives in the form of a Congressional bill passed in February 1899.
+Numerous American flags, sent to her by military regiments she supported, were proudly displayed in her Fifth Avenue home in New York City.